 Autonomy and Self-Determination.
 Another major benefit of mediation is that you and your spouse are the only ones making decisions about what works best for your family.
 In a litigated matter, the ultimate decision maker is a stranger wearing a black robe.
 Judges do their best, but they do not know you and they do not know your family when they apply the law to the facts of your case.
 In mediation, you and your spouse will decide what you can and cannot live with and what works for your family going forward.
 In the end, study after study has shown that agreements that you both participate in creating are the ones that are successful and long-lasting, so a mediated agreement gives you the best chance of success as you move past the divorce.

-This is actually one of the most important factors in any divorce.
-In her book, Breaking Free From Divorce: A Step By Step Divorce Guide to Achieving Emotional, Physical and Spiritual Freedom, Rebecca refers to a phenomena she calls the Divorce Paradox, which describes the fact that at the time in your life when you are at your lowest and feeling all kinds of difficult emotions such as fear, anger and sadness, you are called upon to make some of the most important decisions that you will ever make for you and your family.
+Further, with the addition of mindfulness tools into the process, clients receive real assistance with one of the most difficult aspects of divorce and that is that at the time in your life when you are at your lowest and feeling all kinds of difficult emotions such as fear, anger and sadness, you are called upon to make some of the most important decisions that you will ever make for you and your family.
 To compound this, when you are emotional and upset, it is hard to think clearly and rationally and often these strong emotions cause people to take unreasonable positions that do not serve them well and cause them to drag the divorce process out rather than come to agreements.
-With our mindfulness track, Breaking Free Mediation, incorporates tools and methods for calming those emotions and to help you to create a clear mental and emotional path to your future.
-The emotions won’t go away but you will be provided with ways to create the space that you need to think more clearly and make those important decisions.
+With the mindfulness track, Divorce in a Better Way, incorporates tools and methods for calming those emotions and to help you to create a clear mental and emotional path to your future.
+The emotions won’t go away, but you will be provided with ways to create the space that you need to think more clearly and make those important decisions.

 If you are facing divorce, consider mindful mediation to help you and your spouse to resolve your issues.

 All in all, mediation provides a preferable alternate method to traditional methods for handling your divorce.
 It allows a couple to work through the issues of their case with much less expense, stress and in a much faster timeframe making it preferable in many ways to the adversarial and expensive litigation process.
-At Breaking Free Mediation, not only do we provide you with the ultimate in convenience by offering online mediation services, but we also offer our mindfulness track to help you manage your emotions to allow you to make reasoned and clear choices and agreements to resolve your issues and reach peace.
+At Divorce in a Better Way, not only do we provide you with the ultimate in convenience by offering online mediation services, but we also offer our mindfulness track to help you manage your emotions to allow you to make reasoned and clear choices and agreements to resolve your issues and reach peace.